johnathanvman/F6/index.md

 								Entrys.push("While traveling along AMAP, my ANY runs over to a "+choose(["fallen tree","old stump","hollow log","crushed barrel","faded signpost"])+", and crouches to sniff around. "+choose(["She walks back with a frown, but won't tell me whats wrong.","She runs back with a smile on her face, but won't tell me why.","I turn away when she hikes her leg over it."," After a while she walks back and we carry on."," She walks back and tells me someone was here recently."]))
 								Entrys.push("While traveling along AMAP, I find a stick.
 I wave it at ANY before throwing it with all my strength."+choose([" Her tail wags furiously, but she resists the temptation to chase it."," She eagerly fetches it."," She only rolls her eyes."," She laughs and says she doesn't do that anymore."," Her tail wags as she fetches it."," She brings it back covered in drool."," Her eyes grow wide before running after it.
 She pouts while bringing it back.
 I ask whats wrong, and she says I shouldn't tease her like that.
 We hug after I apologize."]))
 							}else if(AnyUnit.Tags[0] == "Catgirl"){
 								Entrys.push("We "+choose(["follow", "travel"," continue along"])+" AMAP.
 My ANY"+choose([" keeps her distance from me.
 I hope she just needs some space."," keeps her distance from me.
 I hope I didn't upset her somehow."," hops onto my back, and wraps her legs around me.
-She licks my hair with her rough tongue as we walk."," rests her head agaisnt me and purrs as we walk."," asks me to rub her ears while we walk."+choose([" She rests her head against me as I do."," She wraps an arm around me as I do."," Her tongue lolls out as I do."]),"'s ears are perked up, alert for anyone ahead.","'s tail hangs low, I wonder if something is bothering her.","'s tail swishes back and forth as we walk."]))
+She licks my hair with her rough tongue as we walk."," rests her head against me and purrs as we walk."," asks me to rub her ears while we walk."+choose([" She rests her head against me as I do."," She wraps an arm around me as I do."," Her tongue lolls out as I do."]),"'s ears are perked up, alert for anyone ahead.","'s tail hangs low, I wonder if something is bothering her.","'s tail swishes back and forth as we walk."]))
 							}else if(AnyUnit.Tags[0] == "Froggirl"){
 								Entrys.push("While traveling along AMAP, my ANY"+choose([" gives me a big hug"," hugs me from behind"])+choose([", covering me in musus.",".
 When she pulls away, she leaves a sticky mucus behind."]))
 								Entrys.push(choose(["Instead of walking, my ANY hops as ","My ANY hops onto my back, covering me in mucus.
 I carry her as ","MY ANY croaks loudly as "])+"we "+choose(["follow", "travel"," continue down"])+" AMAP.")